tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_FAQ.md

 Run `sudo npm i -g titanium alloy` in a terminal and restart VSCode.
 Then it should use the latest CLI tools.

-## I can't compile my old app with the current SDK because of `This application cannot be built with the Titanium open source SDK because it is an Appcelerator Platform registered application`
+## I can't compile my old app with the current SDK because of "This application cannot be built with the Titanium open source SDK because it is an Appcelerator Platform registered application"

 Check [Transfer your app from appc CLI to ti CLI](/guide/Titanium_SDK/Titanium_SDK_How-tos/Transfer_your_app_from_appc_CLI_to_ti_CLI/) and change the GUID inside tiapp.xml.